ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

             mapping(bytes => uint256) omniverseBalances;
             // Delay-executing transactions
             DelayedTx[] delayedTxs;
-            // MPC address who has the permission to deposit bytes public committee;
-            // Deposit request list to be reviewed DepositRequest[] depositRequests;
-            // Current dealing deposit request index
-            uint256 public depositDealingIndex;
             // Account map from evm address to public key mapping(address => bytes) accountsMap;

             event OmniverseTokenTransfer(bytes from, bytes to, uint256 value);
-            event OmniverseTokenWithdraw(bytes from, uint256 value);
-            event OmniverseTokenDeposit(bytes to, uint256 value);

-            /**
-            * @dev Throws if called by any account other than the committe */ modifier onlyCommittee() {
-                address committeeAddr = _pkToAddress(committee);
-                require(msg.sender == committeeAddr, "Not committee");
-                _;
-            }

             /**
             * @dev Initiates the contract